claragrabel/Masters_Thesis/rmd_for_github/ribodetector.md

 I have very large input file but limited memory, what should I do?
 You can set the --chunk_size parameter which specifies how many reads the software load into memory once.

+# Log results

+Processing Progress:

+The log provides updates every time a chunk of 307200 sequences is processed.
+This continues incrementally, showing the progress at regular intervals until completion.

+Summary Statistics:

+Total Sequences Processed: 25,954,399
+Non-rRNA Sequences Detected: 25,931,949 rRNA Sequences Detected: 22,450

+This represents approximately 0.086% of the total sequences, which is a relatively small proportion, suggesting that the majority of your sequences are non-rRNA.

+There is no immediate indication of errors or problems in the log.
+The process seems to have run smoothly, with consistent progress updates.